tomi/fromfrom/README.md

 ## Usage

-The library exports only a single function, [`from`](https://tomi.github.io/fromfrom/index.html#from). [`from`](https://tomi.github.io/fromfrom/index.html#from) wraps the given source data into an [`Enumerable`](https://tomi.github.io/fromfrom/classes/enumerable.html). [`Enumerable`](https://tomi.github.io/fromfrom/classes/enumerable.html) has a wide range of chainable methods to operate and transform the sequence.
+The library exports only a single function, [`from`](https://tomi.github.io/fromfrom/api/index.html#from). [`from`](https://tomi.github.io/fromfrom/api/index.html#from) wraps the given source data into a [`Enumerable`](https://tomi.github.io/fromfrom/api/classes/enumerable.html). [`Enumerable`](https://tomi.github.io/fromfrom/api/classes/enumerable.html) has a wide range of chainable methods to operate and transform the sequence.
 The sequence can then be converted into a JS type.

 For example